acarl005/docsund/infra/README.md

 ## 2. Create a Kubernetes Cluster

+First, `cd` into `infra/cluster/`.

+Create an keypair for SSH access.
+Note: If you don't want to enable SSH access, you'll need to remove that setting in `cluster.yml`.

 ```sh
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/kube-key
 ```

-You can `cd` into `infra/` and run `./create-cluster.sh`.
-If you want SSH access to the nodes, edit the script to add the `--ssh-access` and `--ssh-public-key` options.
+Run `eksctl create cluster -f cluster.yml`.
 This assumes you have `eksctl` installed.
-You can create the cluster with whichever method you like.

 Optionally, you can enable the Kubernetes Dashboard by running `./enable-dashboard.sh`, which is just a script for [this tutorial](https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html).